MaryamMehreen/MaryamMehreen/README.md

 ###

 <p align="left">.
 I'm Currenly Learning Mern Stack, AI Automation <br>.
-All o my projects are avaialble at https://www.linkedin.com/in/maryam-mehreen-6397962a2/<br>.
-How to reach me maryammehreen988@gmail.com</p>
+All of my projects are avaialble at LinkedIn 🔗:https://www.linkedin.com/in/maryam-mehreen-6397962a2/<br>.
+How to reach me 📧maryammehreen988@gmail.com</p>

 ###